Cooking Fry Bread, Navajo Traditions

 Love to know more about the diet of the people.
 I’m going to have a go at fry bread I presume you just mix like instructions on yeast packet.

-True frybread has no yeast.
+• True frybread has no yeast.
 Though today you will find some recipes that call for yeast traditional frybread is basically flour, pinch of salt, and baking powder.
 Warm water is then used to make a dough.
 Frybread can be a little different from tribe to tribe however all the basic ingredients I’ve mentioned are the ones mentioned above.
 Some will substitute/add milk, condensed mild, or even powdered mild instead of just water.
 Most people say to eat it with honey or powdered sugar.
 I suggest however you should try it while it’s still hot or at least very warm with a lite sprinkling of salt.
 Frybread is especially good with dishes such as beans or any type of country style soups.

-• Kim Hutcheson says:
+• Kim Hutcheson on said:

 This is a once in a while type of bread.
 When I was a kid, Mom would make like a dessert.
 We’d roll in powdered sugar or cinnamon and sugar.